All About Lifeberry® Goji berries (Lycium barbarum)

 Description: Goji is a sprawling shrub with long, flexible canes and clusters of small, grey-green leaves.
 The flowers are a brilliant royal purple and they appear in late spring/early summer along the length of the canes.
 They give way to juicy, bright red fruits that resemble small peppers.
 They grow sweeter as they mature on the plant.
 Goji plants continue to flower and produce fruit through the first heavy frost.

 Zone: hardy to USDA zone 5; heat tolerant to AHS zone 9

 Exposure: Full sun is best, but tolerates a bit of shade.

 Water: The plants tolerate some drought once established, but for best fruit set and quality, water regularly.

-Staking: Goji naturally wants to sprawl and creep along the ground.
+Staking: Goji naturally wants to sprawl and creep along the ground, so we strongly recommend staking your plant(s).
 To save space and to make harvesting the berries easier, you can bundle the strongest 3-5 canes around a 6-8’/1.8-2.4m tall stake (choose something sturdy, like 1”x1” wood).

 Pests: Goji berry plants will not be bothered by insects or diseases, but birds, deer, and raccoons may all find the fruit as appealing as you do.
 If you notice damage to the fruit or plant, or have a problem with these visitors damaging other plants in your garden, use a netting or repellent, particularly once the plant begins flowering and fruiting.